AllenInstitute/cell_type_mapper/docs/input_data_files/precomputed_stats_file.md

 it is required that the taxonomy be a tree (i.e. every cell with the same `"cluster"` has the same `"subclass"`; every cell with the same `"subclass"` has the same `"class"`).
-If your taxonomy is not a strict tree, the code will tell you as much and crash.
+If your taxonomy is not a strict tree, the code will tell you as much and throw an error.

 The cell-by-gene expression data in `X` can either be in raw counts or `log2(CPM+1)`.
 Tell the code which it is with the `--normalization` command line